AntonisGkortzis/islander/guide.md

 * [Nightlife](#nightlife-Rhodes)

 #### <a name="gen-info-Rhodes"></a>General Information
 Rhodes is the largest of the Dodecanese islands of Greece and is also the island group's historical capital.
 Administratively the island forms a separate municipality within the Rhodes regional unit, which is part of the South Aegean administrative region.
 The principal town of the island and seat of the municipality is Rhodes.
-The city of Rhodes had 50,636 inhabitants in 2011.
+The city of Rhodes has a population of approximately 90,000 inhabitants.
 It is located northeast of Crete, southeast of Athens and just off the Anatolian coast of Turkey.
 Rhodes' nickname is The island of the Knights, named after the Knights of Saint John of Jerusalem, who once conquered the land.

 #### <a name="history-Rhodes"></a>History